One of the earliest cultivated plants, growing this starchy and sweet flavored veggie is fun! Let’s have a look at How to Grow Taro!

 Water frequently and deeply to always keep the soil moist.
 Adult plants are drought-resistant but don’t grow long in the lack of water.

-Some taro cultivars are grown in flooded places with running water or on the banks of waterways.
+Some taro cultivars grow in in flood-prone areas with running water or on the banks of waterways.
 Stagnant water sites are not suitable for them because the corms may rot more easily in these conditions.

 Taro Plant Care

 Remove invasive plants and weeds that are competing for nutrients and resources, especially during the first three months of planting.

 The fertilizer you use should be high in nitrogen and potassium.
 Feeding the plant with 24-8-16 fertilizer every month or according to the product’s instructions is enough for healthy growth.

 Pests and diseases

 Taro plant pests are taro beetle, which recently became a problem and had been blamed for the loss of 40% of the harvested taro in Fiji.
 Cluster caterpillars and grasshoppers are other pests you should look for.
 In diseases, nematodes and taro leaf blight can also be a problem.

 Here is all you need to know about growing eggplant in pots!

 Taro corms (thickened underground stems, also called roots) are ready for harvest in 7 to 12 months (depending on the growing conditions and varieties) after planting.
 When leaves begin to turn yellow and corms start to push out of the soil, you can start picking them without damaging the plant.